 Name of Event

-Take advantage of the opportunity to meet the LibertyCon Guests and Staff and listen to our Guests of Honor speak!
+Take advantage of the opportunity to meet the LibertyCon Guests and Staff and learn about this year's planned festivities!